plexus/arnebrasseur.net/source/2014-01-10-audio-compression.md

 ### Limiter

-Rather than reducing the volume in par with actual signal, a limiter will simply stop the signal from exceeding the threshold.
+Rather than reducing the volume in par with the actual signal, a limiter will simply stop the signal from exceeding the threshold.
 It's like setting an infinite ratio.
 As soon as the threshold is reached, any excess volume is squashed to nothing.

 ### Normalization

-With digital music there is a fixed volume range to operate in, you can't go louder than 100%.
+With digital music there is a fixed volume range to operate in, you can't go louder than 100% (all bits to 1).
 Digital volume is measured in the dBFS scale, where 0 means maximum volume, anything less is a negative number.

 If the loudest part of a recording is at -30dBFS, then that's 30dB of dynamic range you're not using.
-Normalization means automatically figuring out compression/expansion settings so you are using the full scale
+Normalization means automatically applying expansion so you are using the full scale.

+Ever noticed how with home recordings, you sometimes have to put the volume *waaay* up, and still you can barely understand what is being said.
+While at the same time you've also increased the background noise.
+Professional recordings don't have this because they've been normalized.

 ## Closing thoughts

 Ever noticed that when TV commercials start the volume suddenly jumps up?
 Technically they are not louder than the rest of the broadcast, it's all been normalized to use the full range of whatever medium is being used to transmit the audio.

 However the commercials will have had very hard compression applied to them, so instead of quiet and loud, there's only loud and loud.
 It's a trick to catch your attention.
 In some places there is regulation to limit this "loudness war".

+I hope this article manages to make compression understandable.
+If so or if not let me know in the comments!